djotaku/adventofcode/2016/Day_06/README.md

 #### Go
 I decided to try and design an answer with basic Go libraries, not importing something like https://github.com/ekzhu/counter

+#### Ruby
+Originally I was thinking of using a Tally Hash, but since I need to break up by position of the letter in the word, I don't think I can.

 ## What I Learned

 ### Generic